In this section we will describe the threats

 We also designed Cryptee to make sure it works in mobile browsers like a native app when you pin it to your phone's home screen.
 We know that having Cryptee show up in your app downloads history could potentially put you in trouble, making deniability harder.
 Being able to use Cryptee like a pinned web app means that if you erase your browsing history and unpin the app, you can more easily deny having used Cryptee, should you ever need to.

 There are more and more services providing very complex means of securing your private data and communications.
 We think that data security and privacy is everyone's right, so it should be easily accessible to everyone — not just experts.
-We strongly believe that even our non-technical grandparents should be able to use Cryptee to keep their old photos or documents safe.
-So if your grandparents find it hard to use, reach out to us :)
+We strongly believe that even our non-technical grandparents should be able to use Cryptee to keep their old photos, videos or documents safe.
+So if your grandparents find it hard to use, reach out to us.

-This is the most common type of compromise.
+This is the most relevant threat vector you should be worried about.
 Even if you use the world's most secure storage service or productivity tool, advanced encryption is not going to help you if there's a keylogger on your computer or phone recording all of your keystrokes, or a virus that can access your files / screen.
-Cryptee does not and can not guard against a compromised user's device.2 - Man-in-the-Middle (MITM) Attacks
+Cryptee does not and can not guard against a compromised user's device.

-Private Citizen with Privacy Concerns - Cryptee is also perfect for individuals or corporations that do not want the government to have access to all of their documents or photos at any time, and does not want Google, Microsoft, Apple, Facebook, Dropbox, Evernote or Amazon constantly scanning and archiving all of their personal data.
+Cryptee is perfect for individuals or corporations that do not want the government to have access to all of their documents, photos or videos at any time, and does not want Google, Microsoft, Apple, Facebook, Dropbox, Evernote or Amazon constantly scanning and archiving all of their personal data.
 With Cryptee, and our strong encryption, the barrier of entry for mass surveillance is high enough that it is simply not practical.
-This is an example where "good privacy" can act as a meaningful substitute for "perfect privacy."

 This could be if you're in an abusive relationship, where your partner is forcing you to log in to your account in front of them;